Inside the 144-hour scramble to free the giant ship stuck in the Suez Canal

 It was nearly a week earlier, shortly before sunrise March 23, that a convoy of 20 ships had entered the canal at its southern gateway, beside the Egyptian city of Suez.

-Fifth in the line, fitted with the 3 million-candlepower spotlight that all canal-crossing ships are required to mount on their bows, was the 1,300-foot Ever Given, about halfway through its run from Malaysia to Rotterdam.
+Fifth in the line, fitted with the 3 million-candlepower spotlight that all canal-going ships are required to mount on their bows, was the 1,300-foot Ever Given, about halfway through its run from Malaysia to the Netherlands.
 Stacked 10 high and 23 across above its hull were metal shipping containers, each the size of a one-car garage and stuffed with goods, including Ikea furniture.

 The usual trip up the Suez Canal amounts to about a dozen uneventful hours along 120 placid miles.
 Crew members can stare east at Asia or west at Africa or north at the freighter ahead of them taking the same narrow shortcut between the Indian Ocean and the Mediterranean Sea.